Royal Danish Defence College: History

 As of 2020, the institution had over 100 instructors, nearly three quarters of whom were members of the military, the rest being civilians.

 Knowledge Center

 The Armed Forces previously had four libraries, which at the end of 2009 were integrated into the newly established Armed Forces Library with its headquarters at Kastellet in Copenhagen.
 For the sake of space, however, part of the four book collections were placed in a magazine.
-In 2018, the Defense Library was renamed the Defense Knowledge Center based at Svanemøllens Barracks under the Defense Academy.
+In 2018, the Defence Library was renamed the Defence Knowledge Center based at Svanemøllens Barracks under the Defence Academy.